 In addition to the responses to comprehension items, NAEP also uses questionnaires to gather information about schools and students' interests and experiences.
 NAEP reports reading achievement to reflect these data, collectively called contextual variables.
-These include race/ethnicity, English language proficiency, socioeconomic status, and region of the country.
+These include race/ethnicity, English language proficiency, socio-economic status2, and region of the country.
 There are many links between these contextual variables and the NAEP Definition of Reading Comprehension.
-For example, NAEP has issued special reports that summarize performance according to students' experiences (e.g., How often do they read for pleasure, go to the library, and/or read or write on a digital device?).
+For example, NAEP has issued special reports that summarize performance according to students' habits and attitudes (e.g., How much do students like school? experiences (e.g., How often do they read for pleasure, go to the library, and/or read or write on a digital device?).

 NAEP collects data to gain insight into contextual variables via questionnaires that are completed by students and school personnel.
-The questionnaire items offer opportunities to gather information about students and their reading.
-Besides their demographic characteristics and language experiences, questionnaire items can also provide information about students' reading activities in school and community settings, and their perceptions of the encouragement and instructional support they receive from peers, teachers, or community agency leaders.
-Reporting results solely by students' demographic characteristics might contribute to a perception that all students within each demographic group are the same.
-For example, reporting results by students' race/ethnicity might lead the public to infer that the achievement differences between racial groups are attributable only to students themselves rather than to the opportunities to learn which have been presented to them.
-These ideas are described more fully in Chapter 4.
+The questionnaire items offer many opportunities to gather information about students and their reading.
+Besides their demographic characteristics and language experiences, questionnaire items can also provide information about students' perceptions of the texts they read, their reading activities in school and community settings, and their perceptions of the encouragement and instructional support they receive from peers, teachers, or community agency leaders.
+Such information provides insights into the knowledge, interest, motivation, engagement, habits, attitudes, language competence, skills, and strategies that students bring to their reading comprehension.
+Reporting results solely by students' demographic characteristics might contribute to a perception that all students within each